-More than two dozen scientific studies by some of the world’s leading scientists and medical experts have reported alarming findings over the last 40 years.
+More than forty scientific studies by some of the world’s leading scientists and medical experts have reported alarming findings over the last 40 years.
 Still, Johnson & Johnson chooses to attack the science rather than acknowledge these risks and protect women.

 Women have the right to know the facts about the cancer risks associated with talcum powder products like Johnson & Johnson’s Baby Powder and Shower to Shower.

 Ovarian cancer deaths every year due to talc